-franchising within the Communities began with the decision of the European Court of Justice in the case of Pronuptia de Paris GmbH (Frankfurt am Main) and Pronuptia de Paris Irmgard Schillgalis (Hamburg).
-The case was referred to the Court of Justice under Article 177 of the EEC Treaty by the German Federal Court of Justice for a preliminary ruling on the interpretation of Article 85 of the EEC Treaty and Commission Regulation No. 67/67/EEC of 22 March, 1967, on the application of Article 85(3) of the Treaty to certain categories of exclusive dealing agreements.
+The European Union has to date limited its activities in relation to franchising to the field of competition law.
+The examination of franchising within the Communities began with the decision of the European Court of Justice in the case of Pronuptia de Paris GmbH (Frankfurt am Main) and Pronuptia de Paris Irmgard Schillgalis (Hamburg).130 The case was referred to the Court of Justice under Article 177 of the EEC Treaty by the German Federal Court of Justice for a preliminary ruling on the interpretation of Article 85 of the EEC Treaty and Commission Regulation No 67/67/EEC of 22 March, 1967, on the application of Article 85(3) of the Treaty to certain categories of exclusive dealing agreements.
 It concerned the franchisee's obligation to pay the franchisor arrears of fees.
 The Court came to a series of conclusions of general applicability in its discussion of the Pronuptia case.
-Inter alia, the Court admitted that the franchisor must be in a position to protect certain interests vital to the business and to the identity of the network (for example the know-how), although the provisions must be essential for this purpose.
-However, certain categories of clauses that limit the franchisee's activities (for example price determination clauses) were not considered acceptable by the Court.
+Inter alia, the Court admitted that the franchisor must be in a position to protect certain interests vital to the business and to the identity of the network (for example the know-how), although the provisions must be